adobe/swc-uxp-wrappers/README.md

 This approach allows us to

 -   override the css styles to make the component work properly in UXP
 -   lock the underlying component to a UXP compatible version

 # Getting started

 ## Software Requirements

 -   `node >= 18.15.11`
 -   `yarn >= 1.22.4`

 ## Build Steps

 1. Clone the repository:

 ```
-$ git clone git@git.corp.adobe.com:torq/swc-wrappers.git
+$ git clone git@git.corp.adobe.com:torq/swc-uxp-wrappers.git
-$ cd swc-wrappers
+$ cd swc-uxp-wrappers
 ```

 2. Install the required dependencies using below command: